-Summary of Bill:
+Summary of Substitute Bill:

-Counties with a population of less than 100,000 must transfer 75 percent of revenue from state recreation access pass infraction penalties to the state for deposit into the Recreation Access Pass Account, rather than 100 percent.
+Counties must transfer 75 percent of revenue from state recreation access pass infraction penalties to the state for deposit into the Recreation Access Pass Account, rather than 100 percent.
 The other 25 percent is retained by the county.
-However, if the county dismissed more than 12 percent of Discover Pass infractions in the previous year, the county may not retain any of the infraction revenue.